openbigdatagroup/plda/README.md

     ./run_docker.sh
     ```

-    It will first build the plad image, then create a container as "master" and two other containers named node1 and node2, respectively.
+    It will first build the plda image, then create a container as "master" and two other containers named node1 and node2, respectively.
 After the containers started, the master will start training in node1 and node2.

   * Visualization
       We recommend that you use [Weave Scope](https://www.weave.works/products/weave-scope/) to monitor Docker containers.